jorritmesman/selmaprotbas/README.md

 All parameters can be accessed in text (YAML) format.

 ### What was changed from the SELMA model?
+#### v1.1
+- A DOM module was added, based on the DOMCAST model.
+- Option to use 24h-averaged light for phytoplankton growth equations
+- More phytoplankton temperature limitation options (WET/Lehman) and all handling of T-limitation occurs before nutrient and light limiation are checked.
+The "beta" parameter is no longer used by default, but only when tlim==3.
+- An extra phytoplankton light limitation function (similar to the llim=1 option, but more gradual)
+- Nutrient uptake constants are expressed in the concentration of each element.
+- Option to multiply phytoplankton lightlim and nutlim (rather than uses the minimum value of them)
+- Update to some constants in the mineralisation equations
+- Option to use anammox processes and sulphate-based mineralisation
+- Nitrification rate can be specified
+- Output of bottom diagnostics is varied over depth
+#### v1.0.1
+- Compatible with FABM v1.0.4 (and it was added to FABM-plus, see below)
 #### v1.0
 - The model is now carbon-based, instead of nitrogen-based (i.e. where possible, quantities are now expressed in mmol C, instead of mmol N)
 - A silicon cycle was added